Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art

 Our study surveys artists' opinions on fair practices in the disclosure of artistic works in AI training models, ownership and rights of AI art derivatives, and fair compensation models.
 Future work will involve conducting long-form interviews with them to understand artists lived experiences.
 Our research questions for this study can be summarized as follows: RQ1: Do artists see AI models as a threat to art workers?; RQ2: Do artists see AI art models as a positive development in the field of art?; RQ3: What types of disclosure for the use of artwork to train an AI art model do artists consider fair?; RQ4: From an artist's perspective, who should own the derivative artwork created by AI art models?

-We summarize our research results as follows: (Q1) 61.87\% of survey participants agree that AI models are a threat to art workers.
+We summarize our research results as follows: (Q1) 61.87\% of survey participants agreed that AI models are a threat to art workers.
 (Q2) 44.88\% of survey participants agreed that AI art models are a positive development in the field of art (22.03\% of survey participants agreed that both AI was a positive development and a threat).
 (Q3) Artists overwhelmingly agreed (80.17\%) that model creators should be required to disclose in detail what art and images they use to train their AI models.
-(Q4) Artists were relatively split between thinking that derivatives from AI art models should be owned by the original artists whose work is represented in the AI art (41.39\%) and the user who used the model to create the AI art (39.22\%).
-In our study, 26.80\% of the participants agreed that the work and its derivatives be considered the property of the AI model creators.
+(Q4) Artists were split between thinking that derivatives from AI art models should be owned by the original artists whose work is represented in the AI art (41.39\%) and the user who used the model to create the AI art (39.22\%).
+In our study, 26.80\% of the participants agreed that the work and its derivatives should be considered the property of the AI model creators.
 We also looked into what types of compensation artists consider to be fair in exchange for the use of their artwork to train an AI art model.